NamVr/DiscordBot-Template/README.md

 - All new addition to discord API is context menus!
 You can right click a user or message -> Apps to find these options!
 - This template will register all your context menu options and dynamically interact with them!
 Worth a try.

+#### • **[NEW] Dynamic Autocomplete Interaction Request Handler:**

+- Easily handle incoming autocomplete requests using the template handler!
+- Perfectly dynamic for all your needs!

 #### • **Highly Customizable:**